Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

 Second, we can check JD Power to see what they value a used Honda 125 at:

 Looking at JD Power, a 2020 Honda CRF 125 F is worth about $3,099.
 That’s actually quite close to the KBB value, so that’s promising.

 Is the Kelley Blue Book price accurate?

-Comparing the Kelley Blue Book (KBB) price and the JD Power price for a used CRF125F, it looks like you could save around $700 buying three-year old dirt bike.
+Comparing the Kelley Blue Book (KBB) price and the JD Power price for a used CRF125F, it looks like you could save around $700 by buying a three-year-old dirt bike.

 A $700 savings sounds pretty decent considering the bike is only $3,700 new.
 That’s almost a 20% discount.

 But is that the price these are actually going for in “the real world” when you find one for sale?
 In order to verify this price range, I searched Facebook Marketplace to see what I could find.

 I found eight of these for sale.
 That’s quite a few for my area of the world.
 Here are the models for sale: